18 Day South Africa Eco Explorer

 MEALS AND REFRESHMENTS

 Meals are provided as indicated in the brochure/website.
-We do not provide meals on the first day of your tour.
-We do however stop en-route; therefore it is always possible to buy something along the way.
 Soft drinks, bottled water and alcohol are for your own expense; there is ample opportunity during the tour to buy refreshments.
 The guide will advise when you need to stock up for a couple of days.

 A reasonable amount of personal spending money must be brought on our tours.
 This is to cover own expense meals as indicated in our Drifters Brochure, bottled water, soft drinks, alcohol, sundry goods purchased- such as suntan cream etc., curios, optional extra excursions, airport tax, transfers and tips.